PostHog/posthog/posthog/hogql/grammar/README.md

 Changes with ClickHouse's grammar:
 - removed all statements except for "select"
-- support aliases with a string literal "as '🍄'"
 - strings can also be entered with double quotes, not just single quotes
+- identifiers are entered with only backticks, not with double quotes (those are used for strings)
 - raises an error if you run some ClickHouse SQL query features that are not implemented yet (ever changing list, check the code)